Our Programs

 Focus Areas: Athletes of all ages learn core technique and extensive skill development with an emphasis on dryland strength and flexibility, team-building and individual growth.

 Meet & Events: Younger and Developmental athletes: 3-4 Provincial meets.
-Experienced and advanced athltes: Up to 5 Provincial meets and the possibility of competing at up to 2 National meets.
+Experienced and advanced athletes: Up to 5 Provincial meets and the possibility of competing at up to 2 National meets.
 ALL athletes participate in 2 Club Watershows and other events.

 Learn more here.